kinlog/KeyboardRecoder/README.md

 # KeyboardRecoder
-Recode every click(on keyboard) of your computer.
+Recode all keypresses on your computer keyboard.